-This kiwi spinach smoothie weight loss was created with the idea of making a delicious but low-calorie drink to help you lose weight, just like our pineapple and cucumber smoothie and the spinach ginger smoothie.
+This smoothie was created to make a delicious but low-calorie drink to help you lose weight, just like our pineapple and cucumber smoothie and the spinach ginger smoothie.
 That's why we excluded popular ingredients high in sugar, such as frozen bananas, and included those high in fiber to keep you fuller for longer.

 - Apples - we like using red apples for extra sweetness and less acidity, as kiwi already adds acidity to the smoothie.

 - Kiwi - this fantastic fruit is packed with flavor, fiber, and sweetness.

 - Baby spinach - what are green smoothies without spinach?
 Spinach smoothies are popular because that's the easiest way to pack lots of greens, fiber, and antioxidants into one's diet.

 - Oat milk - since we are not using bananas, we chose oat milk over the regular unsweetened almond milk because oat milk tends to be silkier and has insoluble dietary fiber.
 Make sure you use gluten-free oats if you make your own oat milk or use almond milk.

 - Pitted dates - these beauties are an excellent way to add sweetness to your healthy smoothies and all kinds of sweets; they also add a delicious and mellow flavor that you will surely love.